 Too many girls are married before the age of 18.
 Most of the time, they are forced into an alliance that they have not chosen.
 Dropping out of school or violence at home are some of the challenges and negative consequences they face.
-Terre des hommes works in Jordan and Lebanon to protect young refugee girls from early marriage and support those already married.
+Terre des hommes works in Jordan and Lebanon to protect young refugee girls from child marriage and support those already married or divorced.

-To better tackle the issue of early marriage among refugee girls, we have partnered with Dr Aisha Hutchinson, a social worker from the University of Bedfordshire in the United-Kingdom, to conduct a three-year research focusing on girls who are married before 18.
+To better tackle the issue of early marriage among refugee girls, we have published, together with Dr Aisha Hutchinson from the University of Bedfordshire, a three-year research focusing on girls who are married before 18.
 The research seeks to better understand the process and experience these girls go through while living in refugee communities.
-To do so, Dr Aisha Hutchinson runs interviews and focus groups with girls, boys, parents and religious leaders – in both Jordan and Lebanon.
-She addresses the issues of early marriage and explores the protective factors that could reduce the risks girls face in such situations.
+To do so, interviews and focus groups were run with girls, boys, parents and religious leaders in both Jordan and Lebanon that address the issues of child marriage and explore the protective factors that could reduce the risks girls face in such situations.

 Why do parents marry their daughters at an early age?